redhat-developer/devconsole-operator/test/README.md

 After successfully starting minishift, configure your shell to use docker daemon from minishift using `eval $(minishift docker-env)`.

-Now it's time to run E2E tests for `devopsconsole-operator` which will create it's required resources from `deploy/test/` on OpenShift use following command:
+Now it's time to run E2E tests for `devconsole-operator` which will create it's required resources from `deploy/test/` on OpenShift use following command:

 ```
 make test-e2e
 ```

-This make target is building new docker image `$(DOCKER_REPO)/$(IMAGE_NAME):test`(e.g. `quay.io/openshiftio/devopsconsole-operator:test`) which is used in the operator's deployment manifests in e2e tests.
+This make target is building new docker image `$(DOCKER_REPO)/$(IMAGE_NAME):test`(e.g. `quay.io/openshiftio/devconsole-operator:test`) which is used in the operator's deployment manifests in e2e tests.

 Also remember that it uses the `system:admin` account for creating all required resources from `deploy/test` directory.